Zines

 Temporary Architecture As Positive Intervention For Stronger Cities

 explores temporary architecture in the contexts of disaster relief, community engagement, pavilions, and temporary infrastructure.
-It invites readers to consider different philosophies through lenses such as proxemics and ekistics.
+It invites readers to consider different philosophical theories and lenses such as proxemics and ekistics.

-is a research-driven mini zine exploring the emerging field that studies the intersection of neuroscience and the human reaction to the built environment.
-Based on my personal interests and curiosities between the intersections of aesthetics and physiology.
+is a research-driven mini zine exploring the emerging field that studies the intersection of neuroscience and human responses to the built environment.
+Created by folding an A3 page into 8 smaller pages.

 © 2024.
 All rights reserved.
 No parts of this website’s contents may be reproduced without the author’s permission.
 The copyright to all images are held by their respective owners and are protected under relevant international copyright laws.